Joy (Skids album)

-Joy is the fourth studio album by Scottish punk rock and new wave band Skids.
+Joy is the fourth studio album by the Scottish punk rock and new wave band Skids.
 It was their first album after the departure of signature guitarist Stuart Adamson who went on to found Big Country.
 It represented a change of direction from rock towards folk music—amplifying the traditional Scottish element already hinted at in previous releases.
 This would be their last album until the release of Burning Cities over 36 years later.

 Recording

 The band's line-up included: Richard Jobson and Russell Webb along with J. J. Johnson (drums and percussion), Paul Wishart (saxophone, flute, keyboards, percussion and vocals) and a collection of musical friends.
 They rehearsed at Britannia Row Studios in London.

-The release of the first single "Fields" was released in August—with Kenny Hyslop on drums.
+The first single "Fields" was released in August—with Kenny Hyslop on drums.
 The song also featured Billy MacKenzie (vocals) and Alan Rankine (guitar) (core members of The Associates) along with Virginia Astley (flute).

 The strummed guitar and marching band elements (bagpipe emulation and percussion) signalled a change in musical direction—though the rabble-rousing-melody and football pitch vocal delivery were standard Skids fare.

 A second single, "Iona" (named for the Scottish island) was the only song on the album to be recorded at Highland Studios in Inverness, Scotland.
 Released in October 1981 this was the last Skids track to feature Stuart Adamson alongside Mike Oldfield.
 At 3:24 the single edit is significantly shorter than the version on the album.